 Survey CAI General Membership Response Rate CAI Stakeholder Group

 Question LACs/MRGS/

-is generally used for budget ANSWER CHOICES RESPONSES ANSWER CHOICES RESPONSES
+is generally used for budget estimates.
+It is ANSWER CHOICES RESPONSES ANSWER CHOICES RESPONSES

-estimates.
-It is Yes 83.58% Yes 79.87%
+Yes 83.58% Yes 79.87%

 based on design documents such No 4.48% No 11.95%

 as the Unsure 11.94% Unsure 8.18%

 architectural and TOTAL TOTAL

 engineering plans.
 The following three tasks are performed to prepare this type of study.
-Component inventory, Life and valuation estimates, and Funding plan Do you support state law that mandates the developer provide a "Level 1 Full Reserve Study" at transition/tur nover from declarant No No - nsure
+Component inventory, Life and valuation estimates, and Funding plan Do you support state law that mandates the developer provide a "Level 1 Full Reserve Study" at transition/tur nover from declarant Unsure No Yes TOTAL Visure No Visure Yes

 control to homeowner ANSWER CHOICES RESPONSES ANSWER CHOICES RESPONSES

 control?
 Yes 89.71% Yes 91.14%

 No 2.94% No 5.70%

 Unsure 7.35% Unsure 3.16%

 TOTAL TOTAL

 Do you support state law that mandates the developer fund the reserve study prior to transition/tur nover to homeowner No Yes Unsure No Yes

 control?
-ANSWER CHOICES RESPONSES res
+ANSWER CHOICES RESPONSES 162

 Yes 85.07% ANSWER CHOICES RESPONSES

 No 7.46% Yes 84.91%

 7.46% No 7.55%

-Unsure Unsure 7.55%
+Unsure 1.7070 Unsure 7.55%

-TOTAL
+TOTAL TOTAL